valcoellar/valcoellar/README.md

 With creative thinking, problem solving, teamwork, communication and autonomy.

 - 🔭 I’m currently working on ...
-Firebird Db proyect
+MmSender proyect
-- 🔭 I’m currently working on ...
-VVMyMoney Proyect

 - 📫 How to reach me: ...